mkhanal1/Cloud_Agent_Ansible/README.md

 # Deploy_qualys_Ansible
 Deploy Qualys Cloud Agent in Linux instances using Ansible-Playbook.

 The playbook InstallQCA.yml can be used to deploy QCA across the assests included in your "host" file.
+Additionally you can use the tags to deploy QCA on your instances.

 Input parameters which are required are: